 Learn about Meeting in Bluescape.
 Click to play the video.

 Bluescape is ideal for developing presentations and holding design review meetings because you can easily connect subject matter experts and gather feedback.
 After you create slides or upload designs, you can then direct reviewers to the content they are responsible for, and they can comment and provide markup directly in the workspace.

 After feedback is gathered, you can either use Bluescape as the medium for presentation, export the content to a PowerPoint deck or PDF, or create and upload the next revision of a design.

-Using Bluescape’s shape and connector tools, you can quickly create a flowchart.
+Using Bluescape’s shape, lines, and arrows in a workspace, you can quickly create a flowchart.